esmero/archipelago-documentation/docs/advanced_twig_recipe_cards.md

 {{ _self.html_output_search_lod("Library of Congress Subjects", data.subject_loc, "descriptive_metadata_subjects") }}
 ```

 This Twig snippet will use "Library of Congress Subjects" for the heading  display of the `data.subject_loc` metadata element--specifically for the `data.subject_loc.label` value(s).
-The search URL generated using the values for the

 ![Macro 4 Output Example](images/Macro4_OutputExample.png)

 The search generated will use the defined facet variable of "descriptive_metadata_subjects" in the URL pattern:
 '~/search?search_api_fulltext=&f%5B0%5D=descriptive_metadata_subjects%3ASuper%20Cool%20Dogs'

+## Calling Drupal Views Within Twig Templates

+_Recipe coming, check back soon!_
 ___

 Thank you for reading!
 Please contact us on our [Archipelago Commons Google Group](https://groups.google.com/forum/#!forum/archipelago-commons) with any questions or feedback.